-Like graduate programs, some Ph.D. programs will offer stipends to students, but it’s common for students to be responsible for paying their way through their degree.
+Like graduate programs, some Ph.D. programs will offer stipends to students, but it’s common for students to be responsible for paying their way through their degrees.
 Many universities will post the exact stipend amount on the program website.

 Is a student stipend enough to live on?

 Student stipends typically aren’t enough to live on, especially factoring in tuition costs.
 However, if you don’t have any debt, live for free with a close family member or friend and are careful with your spending, a student stipend could help you make it through the few years you’re in graduate school.
-You might also check with your graduate program to see if it offers free housing for assistants, or if there are other scholarships or stipends available.
+You can also check with your graduate program to see if it offers free housing for assistants or if there are other scholarships or stipends available.

 If you need more money to cover your tuition or other expenses, you may need to take out a graduate school loan.
 While taking on debt for school isn’t ideal, it’s an extremely common way to pay for advanced degrees.